qagitlearn/qagit/README.md

 # This is the README.md
 Add one info
-Second info in the first file
+Second info in the READ ME